 "And there appeared a great wonder in heaven; a woman clothed with the sun, and the moon under her feet, and upon her head a stephanos (crown) of twelve stars."

-John saw many diádēma (crowns) on the head of Christ in Revelation 19:12; and "He has on His garment, and on His thigh a name written, KING OF KINGS AND LORD OF LORDS" in Revelation 19:16. *
+The rider of the white horse in Revelation 19:16 "has on His garment, and on His thigh a name written, KING OF KINGS AND LORD OF LORDS"; and John saw MANY diádēma (crowns) on His head. *

 * Only Jesus is spoken of as wearing both types of crown in the Revelation: a stephanos in Revelation 14:14; and many diadema in Revelation 19:16.

-In contrast to the first one, the second horseman is riding a red (Greek: pyrrhós) horse (which is the exact same color of the dragon in Revelation 12:3).
+The second horseman (the second seal) is riding a red (Greek: pyrrhós) horse (which is the exact same color of the dragon in Revelation 12:3).

 These two verses (Revelation 6:4: The red horse of the second seal, and Revelation 12:3: The red dragon) are the only two verses in the entire New Testament where the word pyrrhós is used.